 Months of entry

-The course is designed for fine art graduates and for those with other backgrounds who wish to establish or extend their position as practitioners in the contemporary art world.
+Newcastle University's Master of Fine Arts is a two-year full-time studio-based course.
+We've designed it for fine art graduates and for those with other backgrounds who wish to establish or extend their position as practitioners in the contemporary art world.
 It also offers a solid grounding for those hoping to progress to PhD degree study.
 We support practice and research in:

 - digital media